How to Keep the Funds in Your Fundraising Event

 How To Get The Right Coverage

-When you start to look for commercial insurance, there are a few things to keep in mind.
-Find a business insurance agent you trust in your area.
+When you start to look for business insurance, there are a few things to keep in mind.
+Find a commercial insurance agent you trust in your area.
 They’ll help you select the type of coverage your business needs, and avoid coverage you don’t.
 A good agent can help match you with an insurance company that understands your business.
 Make sure your policy includes all business assets.
 One way is to look at your balance sheet and make sure that you have enough coverage for inventory and equipment.
 This helps prevent gaps in your coverage that could lead to losses.

 Documenting Office Equipment